Who Was Jeffrey Epstein?

 On July 23, 2019, Epstein was discovered with neck injuries in his cell and was placed on suicide watch.

-On August 10, Epstein's body was discovered in his jail cell at Manhattan's Metropolitan Correctional Center on the morning of August 10, 2019.
+Epstein's body was discovered in his jail cell at Manhattan's Metropolitan Correctional Center on the morning of August 10, 2019.
 The circumstances surrounding his death were arguably suspicious: the guards had reportedly fallen asleep while on duty and failed to check on Epstein at the appointed times and the cameras monitoring his jail cell were not working.

 The New York City medical examiner concluded Epstein committed suicide by hanging.
 Autopsy results showed that various neck bones were broken and among them, the hyoid bone, which is more commonly broken in homicidal strangulation cases.